Excel-Tracker-Team-9302/excel-tracker/README.md

 To use the live application, simply navigate to the application's url in a web browser (url is to be configured by the client after application handoff).
 No additional libraries or downloads should be necessary to interact with the system in its deployed state.

 ### Installation for Development
-The following is a lsit of requirements for running the application from your localhost.
+The following is a list of requirements for running the application from your localhost.
 This would be useful for development or debugging purposes for a future development team.
-It would also be useful to refernce the [general React guide](https://reactjs.org/docs/getting-started.html) to become more familiar with starting a React application.
+It would also be useful to reference the [general React guide](https://reactjs.org/docs/getting-started.html) to become more familiar with starting a React application.

 #### PREREQUISITES
 You must have the following libraries installed in order to properly run the application on localhost.